sandeepverana/Postgresql/Postgres-practise.md

 ## Subqueries
 ***

-A subquery is a query within a query.The main query that contains the subquery is  called the OUTER QUERY.A subquery is also called an INNER QUERY.The inner query executes first before its parent query so that the results of an inner query can be passed to the outer query.
+A subquery is a query within a query.
+The main query that contains the subquery is  called the OUTER QUERY.
+A subquery is also called an INNER QUERY.
+The inner query executes first before its parent query so that the results of an inner query can be passed to the outer query.

  + A subquery must be enclosed in parentheses.
  + A subquery must be placed on the right side of the       comparison operator.